Naqib al-ashraf: History

-Their mother was the contemporary Ghaus of the Qadiriyya wa Naqshbandiyya Imama Sayyida Siddiqa al Ula, who was a descendant of Hazrat Ishaan and Sayyid Moinuddin Hadi Naqshband through Sayyid Kamaluddin Naqshband Shaheed.
-This line is known for their blood relation as descendants of Bahauddin Naqshband, Abdul Qadir Gilani and Imam Hasan Al Askari.

-Thus the Sayyid ul Sadaat of this dynasty are also regarded as the hereditary supreme leaders ("Sayyid ul Sadaat") of the Qadiriyya Naqshbandi Sufi Order.

-The Clan´s ancestor Hazrat Ishaan previously lead the Sayyids, through his influence in the Mughal Empire, by gaining Akbar, Jahangir, Shah Jahan as well as Aurangzeb as his Murideen.
-It was thus that Jahangir gave his daughter in marriage to Sayyid Moinuddin Hadi Naqshband and Aurangzeb his daughter in marriage to Sayyid Nizamuddin Naqshband, the grandson of Sayyid Moinuddin Hadi.
-After the martyrdom of Sayyid Kamaluddin by the Shiite Warlord Amir Khan Jawansher, the descendants of Sayyid Kamaluddin fled to Kabul, where Sayyid Kamaluddin´s descendants allied and intermarried with the Barakzai.
-These descendants from the progeny of Sayyid Mir Fazlullah Agha, are today known as Dakik Family.

-The family received their recognition as Grand Sayyids from the Barakzai Dynasty.
-Abdurrahman Khan appointed Sayyid Mir Fazlullah Agha as Supreme Judge of the Emirate of Afghanistan.
-Sayyid Mir Fazlullah Agha´s power in Afghanistan manifested in an occasion when he lashed the King (or Emir) Abdurrahman Khan with his bare hands, because Abdurrahman Khan drank alcohol.

 Aleppo

 In Aleppo, the ashraf played a more significant role in that city's affairs than anywhere else in the Ottoman Empire, including Cairo and Damascus, where the nuqaba al-ashraf often were or grew wealthy.
 At one point during Ottoman rule, the ashraf in Aleppo constituted roughly 85% of the city's elite families, partially due to the large presence ashraf families traditionally had in the city, but also because of increasing intermarriage between ashraf and non-ashraf families.
 Because of their massive presence, there were typically a handful of ashraf families that formed the upper ranks of Aleppo's ashraf.

 For much of the 17th century, the office of naqib al-ashraf was held by the Zuhrawi family, who were closely associated with the Shia Muslim community (Shia Muslim scholars identified them as Shia).
 The Taha family dominated the post for most of the 18th century, but at the end of the 18th century and the beginning of the 19th century, their control of the office was frequently interrupted by members of the al-Jabiri, al-Kawakibi, al-Trablusi, al-Qudsi, al-Adili and Shurayyif families.